hauke96/GeoNotes/README.md

 Runs on Android 4.1 and newer.

+## Need help?

+See the [OSM Wiki page](https://wiki.openstreetmap.org/wiki/GeoNotes) for detailed descriptions about all the features.

 ## Features

 * Create, move and delete notes
 * Attach photos to note
+* Export all notes in GeoJson format
 * Show and follow current location

 ### Not in the scope of this app

 * Add notes on osm.org (use other apps like [StreetComplete](https://github.com/streetcomplete/StreetComplete) for that)

-## Manual

-See the [OSM Wiki page](https://wiki.openstreetmap.org/wiki/GeoNotes) for manual and descriptions about all the features.